Los Angeles, CA | Curator-Led Tour of “Robert Russell and Lisa Edelstein: A Palace in Time” with Vicki Phung Smith

 Courtesy New Museum.
 Photo: Dario Lasagni

-Gather at the New Museum for a curator-led tour and discussion of New Humans: Memories of the Future with Vivian Crockett.
+Gather at the New Museum for a curator-led tour and discussion of New Humans: Memories of the Future with Madeline Weisberg.

 New Humans: Memories of the Future will inaugurate the New Museum’s expanded building with an exploration of artists’ enduring preoccupation with what it means to be human in the face of sweeping technological changes.
 New Humans will trace a diagonal history of the twentieth and twenty-first centuries through the work of more than 150 international artists, writers, scientists, architects, and filmmakers, highlighting key moments when dramatic technological and social changes spurred new conceptions of humanity and new visions for its possible futures.